-In 2006, Johnson and wife Chandra launched the Jimmie Johnson Foundation, which is dedicated to helping children, families and communities in need.
-It focuses on funding K-12 public education, primarily through the Jimmie Johnson Foundation/Lowe’s Toolbox for Education Champions Grant program.
-Grants have been awarded to 94 school projects located in California, Oklahoma and North Carolina, where the Johnsons grew up and currently reside.
-Grant projects include science and technology, health and fitness programs, trade-based programs, school improvements, language and literary programs, and the arts.
-The foundation raises funds through an annual golf tournament in San Diego and the Jimmie Johnson Foundation Wellness Challenge, a series of events held around Charlotte, North Carolina.
-To date, more than $8.8 million has been contributed to various organizations.
+In 2006, the Johnsons launched the Jimmie Johnson Foundation, which is dedicated to helping children, families and communities in need.
+It focuses on funding K-12 public education, primarily through the Jimmie Johnson Foundation/Lowe’s Toolbox for Education Champions Grant program and the annual Helmet of Hope initiative.
+Grants have been awarded nationwide to hundreds of school projects focused on science and technology, health and fitness programs, trade-based programs, school improvements, language and literary programs, and the arts.
+The foundation raises funds through an annual golf tournament and a series of special events held throughout the year.
+To date, more than $11 million has been contributed to various organizations.

-With the support of his family, Johnson’s racing career started on 50cc motorcycles at age 5.
-Father Gary worked for a tire company while mother Cathy drove a school bus.
-With Jimmie and younger brothers Jarit and Jessie in tow, the family spent most weekends camping and doing what they loved – racing up and down the West Coast.
+Johnson learned the value of giving back through his upbringing.
+Growing up in working-class El Cajon, California, just outside San Diego, Johnson was a motorcycle prodigy at a very early age.
+With the support of his family, Johnson’s racing career started on 50cc motorcycles at the age of 5.
+His father Gary worked for a tire company while mother Cathy drove a school bus.
+With Jimmie and younger brothers Jarit and Jessie in tow, the family spent most weekends camping and doing what they loved – racing on two wheels and dirt up and down the west coast.

-Growing up in El Cajon, California, just outside San Diego, Johnson was a motorcycle prodigy.
-At just 8 years old, he won the 60cc class local track championship despite blowing out his knee with several races remaining and finishing the season in a cast.
+At just 8 years old, Johnson won a 60cc class local track championship despite sustaining a severe knee injury with several races remaining and finishing the season in a cast.
 From motorcycles, Johnson graduated to the Mickey Thompson Entertainment Group Stadium Racing Series, where he had even more success.

 In 1996, Johnson began driving the Herzog brothers’ off-road truck.
 After two years, he was ready for the next opportunity and crafted a proposal for Fishel, who gave the owners and their ambitious driver a shot.
 In 1998, Johnson climbed behind the wheel of an American Speed Association (ASA) car for his first taste of pavement racing.
 His ASA victories opened the door for his move to NASCAR.

-Gordon explained Hendrick Motorsports was starting a fourth team, and Johnson was who they wanted to drive.
-In the following weeks, he had a meeting with NASCAR Hall of Fame team owner Rick Hendrick, Gordon and potential sponsor Lowe’s Home Improvement.
+Perennial championship contender Hendrick Motorsports was starting a fourth team.
+In the following weeks, Johnson met with NASCAR Hall of Fame team owner Rick Hendrick, Gordon and potential sponsor Lowe’s Home Improvement.
 He signed with Hendrick Motorsports in September 2000 and began his NASCAR Cup Series career with a three-race schedule in 2001.